 Malpaís and Santa Teresa

-Coming from Montezuma, the road hits an intersection, known locally as El Cruce, marked by hotel signs and a strip mall on the right.
-To the left is the rutted route to tranquil Malpaís, and to the right is the better road to Santa Teresa, with plenty of hotels, restaurants, and shops.
-Playa Carmen, straight ahead, is the area's best place for surfing, though swimmers will want to be careful of rip currents there.
+Coming from Cóbano, the bumpy dirt road hits an intersection, known locally as El Cruce, marked by a cluster of shopping centers, banks, restaurants, and hotel signs.
+To the left is the partially paved route to relatively tranquil Malpaís, and to the right is the road to Santa Teresa, which has a few paved sections but is mostly a rutted, narrow, busy dirt road.
+Playa Carmen, straight ahead, is the area's best place for surfing, though swimmers will want to be careful of rip currents.
 Malpaís and Santa Teresa are so close that locals disagree on where one begins and the other ends.
 You could travel up the road parallel to the ocean that connects them and not realize you've moved from one town to the other.